luna/luna-book/installation.md

 ## What you need to dive in

-Luna Studio is available as a stand-alone application for Mac OS, Linux and Windows.
-All its core graphical tools are based on web technologies, so it is possible to run them in a web browser.
-However, Luna Studio desktop distribution was tightly integrated with the Atom code editor, in order to provide decent code editing capabilities.
-Currently only the desktop distribution is supported, however, you are welcome to play and contribute to the web version.
+Luna is available as a stand-alone application for Mac OS, Linux and Windows named Luna Studio.
+All its core graphical tools are based on web technologies, so it is possible to run them in a web browser too.
+However, Luna Studio desktop distribution was tightly integrated with [GitHub's Atom](https://atom.io) in order to provide decent code editing capabilities.
+Currently only the desktop distribution is supported, however, you are welcome to play and [contribute](http://luna-lang.org/contribute) to the web version.
 To learn more, please refer to the [Luna architecture description](architecture.md).

 #### Luna Manager